GeekMasher/presentations/presentations/2021-09-Defcon44131/slides.md

 This is not a full list but a generalist list that I have -->

 ---
-# Core Static Analysis Parts
+## Core Static Analysis non-compiler Parts

 - Sources (user controlled inputs)
 - Sinks (dangerous method)